 With a typical revocable trust, the trust maker, trustee, and beneficiary are all typically the same person.

-The trust maker will not own property in his individual name after his assets have been funded into the name of the trust.
-Technically, they will be owned by the trustee for the benefit of the beneficiary—himself—or later beneficiaries.
-Because he doesn't personally own this property, probate is not required to transfer ownership to other individuals when they die.
+The trust maker will not own property in their name after the assets have been funded into the name of the trust.
+Technically, they will be owned by the trustee for the beneficiary's benefit—the trust-maker themselves or later beneficiaries.
+Because the trust creator doesn't personally own this property, probate is not required to transfer ownership to other individuals when they die.
 The trust vehicle does not die with the trust-maker but lives on as a separate legal entity.

 When Probate May Be Required

 Of course, if you form a revocable living trust but neglect to transfer certain property into it—maybe something you purchased long after the trust was created and that you never got around to moving into the trust—this particular asset would require probate.
-If you don't also have a will, the property would pass to your heirs-at-law—your closest kin who can inherit from you in the absence of a will under state law.
+If you don't also have a will, the property will pass to your heirs-at-law—your closest kin who can inherit from you in the absence of a will under state law.

 But any property left outside your trust will still require probate, even if your pour-over will send the property into your trust at your death.
-You—not your trust—owned it at the time you died, so probate will be required to transfer the assets to someone or something that is still "living."
+You—not your trust—owned it when you died, so probate will be required to transfer the assets to someone or something that is still "living."
 Your best option is to make it a point to transfer all newly acquired assets into your revocable living trust immediately.